 Another wicked plant that I was charmed by was Clerodendrum bungei.
 I already had several lovely Clerodendrum plants in my garden, including Clerodendrum wallichii and Clerodendrum ugandense and I thought this specimen, with its big clustered heads of pink blooms, like a giant Pentas, would be a fabulous shrub.
 However, it turned out to be one of the worst suckering plants I have had yet in my garden, sending up woody stems metres from the original plant.
 Other plant thugs I have known and fought include the pink evening primrose (Oenothera speciosa), some forms of Artemisia (including a particularly noxious one known as 'Oriental Limelight'), Lysimachia ciliata 'Firecracker' (which had brilliant burgundy foliage) and a few Achillea.

 The best advice I can give is to observe any unfamiliar plant carefully and remove it (into the garbage bin) if it shows the first sign of spreading aggressively.
 It might even be a good idea to keep new plants in pots for a little while to see if they have any bad tendencies.
 The ideal time to tackle them if they are going berserk in your garden already is when the soil is moist after rain (like right now!).
 I rarely use herbicides, but in some very recalcitrant cases, it may be necessary.
+There is an organic-based one available now based on plant oils that works pretty well.
 Sometimes it is possible to harness bad plants: in areas where nothing much else will grow, or spots where you really don't mind something taking over.
 Some people have told me that they have bog sage growing in wild parts of their garden, and they love it!
 In rich, moist soil, Japanese windflowers are on the borderline of being invasive, spreading by underground stolons - however, if you have an area that can be bounded off by a path, that you want filled with a groundcover that gives truly glorious autumn flowers, they come up trumps, and I have them in my garden in just such a position, roaming amongst Hydrangea shrubs - and looking absolutely fabulous at the moment ...